Choose the work category before you hire offshore.

 Owner admin and virtual assistant work

-Good first work: Inbox labels, scheduling, file cleanup, CRM updates, simple research, and weekly admin reports.
+Good first work: Inbox labels, scheduling, file cleanup, intake prep, CRM updates, simple research, and weekly admin reports.

-Watch first: Keep judgment-heavy replies, legal questions, money decisions, and client promises with the owner or manager.
+Watch first: Keep judgment-heavy replies, legal questions, patient data, money decisions, and client promises with the owner or manager.

 Open the planning pathCustomer supportTicket triage and support operations